This year the Clubs Championship moves to the Priory Centre, St Neots, Cambridgeshire.

 - Worcester Sorcerers

 What do we need to bring?

-Teams will need to bring three boards each, plus as many precision dice as required (at their own risk, of course).
+Teams will need to bring at least three boards each, preferably five, plus as many precision dice as required (at their own risk, of course).

 Registration is now open – to register your interest contact firstname.lastname@example.org.
-For updates on the UK Clubs Championship, join the UKBGF mailing list (see right hand panel) or join the tournament Facebook Event (coming soon!).
+For updates on the UK Clubs Championship, join the UKBGF mailing list (see right hand panel) or join the tournament Facebook Event.